RDFroeber/bevalkyri/README.md

 ## User Stories
 **As a User**

-1. I want to create an account so that my personal information is saved and secure.

-2. I want to login to my account so that I can access my personal information.

-3. I want to edit my account information so that the digital representation of myself is not forever frozen in time.

-4. I want to create a new player so that I can play a game as that player.
+1. I want to create a new player so that I can play a game as that player.

-5. I want to save an existing player profile so that I can play as that player whenever I want.

-6. I want to delete an existing player profile so that I am not stuck with a lame person.

-7. I want to create a new game so that I can start playing from the beginning.
+2. I want to create a new game so that I can start playing from the beginning.

-8. I want to select an existing player profile to play a game so that I can immediately start playing.

-9. I want to play a game so that I procrastinate whatever else I am supposed to be doing.
-  * My Castle is placed somewhere on the Board
-  * I start with a set amount of money that I can use to buy houses
+  * There are Tiles (spaces)
+  * There is a Castle (place to start/starter territory)
   * The Tiles surrounding my Castle are filled in (part of my territory)
   * I can build a house on any vertex my existing territory touches
   * When I build a house the surrounding territory fills in (is now mine)
+  * I can see my players attributes (Population, Houses, Quests, and Money)
+  * My money increments over time
+  * Money decreases when I buy a house

+3. I want to play a game so that I procrastinate whatever else I am supposed to be doing.
+  * My Castle is placed somewhere on the Board
+  * I start with a set amount of money that I can use to buy houses
   * The more territory and houses I own, the more money I earn
   * I can buy Quests with my money and people
-  * Quest can return with more money or less(debt), more or less people, and sometimes the **Blood Crown**
+  * Quest can return with more money or less(debt), more or less people, and sometimes the *Blood Crown*
-  * I win the game when I find the **Blood Crown**
+  * I win the game when I find the *Blood Crown*

+4. I want to save an existing player profile so that I can play as that player whenever I want.

+5. I want to select an existing player profile to play a game so that I can immediately start playing.

+6. I want to delete an existing player profile so that I erase persisted personas of myself from the world of Bevalkyri.

-10. I want to see my current game statistics so that I know how I am doing.
+7. I want to see my current game statistics so that I know how I am doing.

+8. I want to create an account so that my personal information is saved and secure.

+9. I want to login to my account so that I can access my personal information.

+10. I want to edit my account information so that the digital representation of myself is not forever frozen in time.

 ### Phase 2